 As a general idea, the following resource groups will determine different ways of representing material properties of a part.
 The corresponding resource IDs MAY be referenced by triangle attributes defined in the core specification.

 As there are existing file formats and use cases which need multiple pieces of information per triangle, it is possible to define multiple properties per triangle (see chapter 5).
-Consumers MUST be strict in obeying the mixing rules as laid out in the corresponding paragraphs in order to avoid ambiguous interpretation of the design intent.
+Consumers MUST be strict in obeying the mixing rules as laid out in the corresponding paragraphs to avoid ambiguous interpretation of the design intent.

 Resources